MaxHalford/sorobn/README.md

 ```

-### ❓ Missing value imputation
+### ❓ Empty data imputation

 A use case for probabilistic inference is to impute missing values.
-The `impute` method fills the missing values with the most likely replacements, given the present information.
+The `impute` method accepts every missing representation listed above and fills each target with the most likely **non-missing** joint assignment, given the present information.
+It never chooses `MISSING` as a replacement; if a target has no non-missing state with positive probability, it raises a `ValueError`.
+A sample without missing values is returned unchanged.
 This is usually more accurate than simply replacing by the mean or the most common value.
 Additionally, such an approach can be much more efficient than [model-based iterative imputation](https://scikit-learn.org/stable/modules/generated/sklearn.impute.IterativeImputer.html#sklearn.impute.IterativeImputer).

 ```python
 >>> sample = {